jaime-martin/M365Downgrader/README.md

 # M365Downgrader

-The files and documents in this repository are published under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+The files and documents in this repository are published under the terms of the [Creative Commons License](https://creativecommons.org/licenses/by-nc/2.0/).

-Los archivos y documentos publicados aquí estan publicados bajo la licencia GNU Lesser General Public License.

 In order to use the data of this repository, please indicate the source and give the corresponding credits.